zishengz/gocia/README.md

   REMEMBER to replace the ```.bashrc``` path with yours.
 - input.py
   A data file that contains the pseudo-potential path and VASP command.
+- substrate.vasp (optional)
+  For reference during the geometry check, if zLim is provided.

 Procedure: